3lau

-Justin David Blau (born January 9, 1991), better known by his stage name 3LAU (pronounced "Blau"), is an American DJ and electronic dance music producer.
-Raised in New York and Las Vegas, 3LAU left Washington University in St. Louis, where he studied finance.
-He has produced original tracks including “How You Love Me,” “Is It Love,” “Fire,” “On My Mind,” and “Hot Water,” as well as remixes for Rihanna, Katy Perry, Shawn Mendes, and Ariana Grande and collaborations with gamer Ninja and HYO of Girls' Generation.
-3LAU has also appeared at festivals such as Electric Zoo, EDC Vegas, Lollapalooza, and Life Is Beautiful, and tours extensively internationally.
+Justin David Blau (born January 9, 1991), better known by his stage name 3lau (stylized in all caps, pronounced "Blau"), is an American DJ and electronic dance music producer.

 Early life

-Justin David Blau was born in Syosset, New York, on January 9, 1991 Blau grew up in an artistic family and was soon playing piano and guitar and singing.
-At 13, he moved with his family to Las Vegas, Nevada, where he spent the rest of his youth.
-He attended The Meadows School for high school and Washington University in St. Louis for college.
+Justin David Blau was born in Syosset, New York, on January 9, 1991.
+Blau grew up in an artistic family and was soon playing piano and guitar and singing.
+At 13, he moved with his family to Las Vegas.
+He attended The Meadows School in Las Vegas for high school and Washington University in St. Louis.

-Background
+Music career

-Much of 3LAU's music incorporates electro house, dubstep, deep house, and progressive house.
+Much of 3lau's music incorporates electro house, dubstep, deep house, and progressive house.
 He is known for his melodic take on dance music and live sets that incorporate sampling.
 The emotional purpose of his style of songwriting, Blau says, is to inspire others to overcome their sense of feeling lost.
-“Every song is somehow about being lost in some way, whether that's in love, in life, in mental health, whatever it may be.
-Sometimes the lyrics shed light on the brighter parts, but in many ways, I write as a means to try to combat that feeling of being lost and I hope the music can do that for someone else.”

-Music career

 2011–12: First releases

 In 2011, at the age of 20, he vacationed in Sweden, where he discovered electronic dance music.
 After returning to college he started producing mashups, "mainly because [he] didn't think anyone was doing a good job."
-He soon began mixing under the professional name 3LAU, and by June of that year, was uploading mashups to YouTube.
+He soon began mixing under the professional name 3lau, and by June of that year, was uploading mashups to YouTube.

-3LAU gained recognition in the electronic music world in 2011 with his two bootlegs, "Girls Who Save the World" and "All Night Long".
+3lau gained recognition in the electronic music world in 2011 with his two bootlegs, "Girls Who Save the World" and "All Night Long".
 He also won a remix competition for his remix of Tiesto's "Work Hard, Play Hard".

-Before 2012, 3LAU spent his days studying at Washington University in St. Louis and DJing at night.
-He has had remixes charts in the top 10 on both Beatport and Hype Machine.
+Before 2012 while a student at Washington University in St. Louis, 3lau DJed at night.
+His remixes charted in the top 10 on both Beatport and Hype Machine.